tabearunzheimer/component-hub/README.md

 Simplify your inventory management and focus more on creating with Component Hub.

 ## Installation
-1. Install the backend following the instructions here.
-(Coming soon)
+1. Install the backend following the instructions [here](./backend/README.md).
 2. Setup the frontends you need following the instructions [here](./frontend/README.md).